Smuger12/Hackintosh_Dell_Latitude_E7470/README.md

 <br>

 - Plug in the USB we created to your Dell computer
-- Press the Power button to turn on our computer (if you used the Dell to create the USB, shutdown the computer first)
+- Press the Power button to turn on our computer (if you used the Dell to create the USB, shutdown the computer first) and spam `F12` key to launch boot menu and choose your USB to boot from it
 - Wait and we will see the Apple icon on a black screen with a progress bar at the bottom
 - Then, we will see a menu with four options.
 Make sure select `Disk Utility` to partition your disk appropriately and format the partition for installing macOS into `APFS`.
 If you are dual booting with other operating systems, an easier way would be to partition the drive beforehand as some formats like NTFS are readonly on macOS.
 - Follow the installation steps and configure the preferences to your liking
-- Log in to macOS and enjoy
+- Log in to macOS and enjoy :D

 </details>